 Mold in homes can be associated with several health risks, including eye irritation, respiratory problems, and headaches.
 Mold can often be found in crawl spaces, attics, and drywall, and if found, it should be removed immediately and the area should be cleaned.
 Generally, homes or apartments should be tested for mold every 5–10 years.
 Be especially careful if you notice any black mold, and be sure to ask about this when you're taking your first tour of the home.

 Don’t hesitate to ask your landlord questions, and be prepared to make safety adjustments in your new home or apartment.
-For more safety tips for apartments, utilize our renter’s resource here: The Apartment Renter’s Guide to Home Security
+For more safety tips for apartments, check out our renter’s guide to home security